 As an employer, providing training opportunities for your employees is one of the most valuable things you can do.
 In terms of the company, upskilling staff allows them to complete a wider range of tasks, or to excel at what they’re already doing.
 No one wants to feel static in their job role.
-Regular training provides these opportunities to learn and develop which allows your team to feel they are developing and progressing over time.
+Training employees in the workplace provides these opportunities to learn and develop which allows your team to feel they are developing and progressing over time.
 Not only is this valuable for business operations, but these initiatives are excellent for morale.
 They demonstrate you are investing time and money into an individual, and are interested in their personal development.
+This recognition from employees can also keep retention levels down.
+According to a national survey of over 400 employees, 70% of the respondents indicated that job-related training and development opportunities influenced their decision to stay at their job.
 In today’s blog, we will be exploring some different training methods for employees and which ones will suit your workforce.

 Training in any capacity tends to increase innovation among employees.
 This provides the opportunity to see things in a different way, promoting out of the box thinking.
 New ways of looking at tasks, projects and problems often result in a more effective way of doing something.
 This outcome may come from some training or learning your employee completed.
 Personal development also decreases staff turnover as the team see future prospects in your company, increasing the feeling of loyalty.
 Staff training involves investing time and sometimes money but can have significant benefit to the company in the long run.